Valentine’s Day cuteness ahead… sweet little paper Valentine candy filled hearts that you can make for everyone you love.

-How To Make A Heart Out of Paper
+How To Make A Valentine Heart Out of Paper

 How to Make Paper Valentine Candy Filled Hearts

-Embellish with whatever you have on hand – buttons, pipe cleaners, yarn, twine, and ribbon.
+- Embellish the hearts with whatever you have on hand – buttons, pipe cleaners, yarn, twine, and ribbon.

 Little Hearts: I Mod Podged a chandelier crystal with an initial and attached it to the center top of the heart with a large jump ring.
 See my post on how to do this – here.